rstudio/shiny/_includes/tutorial/reactivity.md

 ![Reactivity Screenshot](screenshots/reactivity.png)

+The Reactivity application is very similar to Hello Text but goes into much more detail about reactive programming concepts.
 To run the example type:

 <pre><code class="console">&gt; library(shiny)
 &gt; runExample(&quot;03_reactivity&quot;)
 </code></pre>

+Try changing the text in the Caption field to something else--you'll notice that the caption is updated immediately in the output pane.

 #### ui.R